ucd25-cosmos-thebackpropagators/ucd25-cosmos-thebackpropagators.github.io/content/project/index.md

 ---
-title: "Prediction of Wildfire Locations Based on Past Findings"
+title: "Prediction of Number of Wildfires and Their Locations Based on Past Findings"
 showToc: true
 tocOpen: true
 ---